Life75/React-Calculator-/README.md

 # React-Calculator-
-Creating a calculator using react, does simple adding and subtracting arithmetic.
+Creating a calculator using React.js, does adding, subtracting, multiplying, and dividing arithmetic.